jug00/MTUCI/simple-bot/README.md

 ## Conclusion

-Using the PyTelegramBot Api, psycopg2, you can write a bot that send schedule of the university activities For each day or for the whole week
+Using the PyTelegramBot Api you can write a bot that send or generate for you some information